 Way n.
 5: Go in the late afternoon or evening

-This is one of the most exclusive ways of visiting the Sistine Chapel and the Vatican Museums, and it is only possible on Fridays and Saturdays, when the Vatican Museums stay open until 10:30 pm and allow access as late as 8:30 pm.
+This is one of the most exclusive ways of visiting the Sistine Chapel and the Vatican Museums, and it is only possible on Fridays and Saturdays starting from April, when the Vatican Museums stay open until 10:30 pm and allow access as late as 8:30 pm.
 It’s definitely a bit more expensive than a regular tour, but a great option if you like the idea of having the Museums and the Chapel almost completely to yourself.

-Night tours of the Vatican cost $90 USD and can be booked here and start at 6:45 pm.
+Night tours of the Vatican can be booked here and start at 6:45 pm.